daisyfbk/k8ntext/README.md

    python3 model.py -f $DATASET_FILE
    ```

    where `$DATASET_FILE` is a JSON file containing a labeled dataset.
-The dataset can be created using the `data-collection` scripts (see below).
-The trained model and some statistics will be saved in the `out` directory.
+TThe trained model and some statistics will be saved in the `out` directory.

 The model can be deeply customized by editing the `parameters.py` file.
 The features used for training are in `model_features.py`.
 For example, in `parameters.py`, the key of the label can be changed by modifying the `LABEL_KEY` variable, which is set to `label` by default.